A Dollar Too Strong

 Baker was a pragmatist, not an ideologue.
 A Houston lawyer and political operative who had managed both Gerald Ford's and George H.W.
 Bush's presidential campaigns, he understood that economic policy had to serve political reality.
 The administration could not allow protectionist legislation to destroy its free-trade agenda, and the most effective way to defuse the protectionist pressure was to bring the dollar down.

-The Meeting at the Plaza
+Five Ministers at the Plaza

 | Country | Share of Intervention | Currency Action |